 Documents marked do not copy or printed on security paper should not be copied.

-If the notary is not authorized to make a certified copy of a document, the document custodian can make a copy of the original document and attach an affidavit (sworn statement), that the copy is a true, exact and complete copy of the original document.
+If the notary is not authorized to make a certified copy of a certain document, the document custodian can make a copy of the original document and attach an affidavit (sworn statement), that the copy is a true, exact and complete copy of the original document.

 The customer should check with the intended recipient of the copy to make sure that a Copy Certification by Document Custodian, or Affidavit of True Copy, is acceptable.